dmitry-ivanov/laravel-wikipedia-grabber/README.md

 $page->isDisambiguation();  // false
 ```

-And here is an example of successfully grabbed disambiguation page:
+And here is an example of the successfully grabbed disambiguation page:

 ```php
 $page = (new Wikipedia)->page('David Taylor');